ipspace/netlab/docs/modules.md

 ## Merging Default Values

 Module parameters are always a dictionary of values stored under the *module-name* key in defaults, topology, node or link.
-Link module parameters are not changed during the topology expansion, node module parameters are adjusted based on topology parameters and defaults:
+Link module parameters are not changed during the topology expansion, node module parameters are adjusted based on topology parameters and defaults ([more details](dev/module-attributes.md)):

 * Global and topology defaults are merged with the **defaults** setting in topology file (see [*topology defaults*](defaults.md) and *[merging defaults](addressing.md#merging-defaults)*)
 * For every module used in network topology, the default module parameters are merged with topology-level settings.